 How do I know if I have Original Medicare in Minnesota?

-You can see if you have Original Medicare in Minnesota and your enrollment status by calling the Medicare office.
+By calling the Medicare office, you can see if you have Original Medicare in Minnesota and your enrollment status.
 You can also find out by visiting www.mymedicare.gov.

 How long before you turn 65 in Minnesota do you apply for Medicare?

 In most cases, you have a seven-month period to sign up for Medicare to avoid a potential late enrollment fee.
-You can first sign up for Medicare three months before you turn 65, and after this period, you have an additional four months to sign up after you turn 65.
+You can first sign up for Medicare three months before you turn 65; after this period, you have four additional months to sign up after you turn 65.

 How to Sign Up for Supplemental Medicare in Minnesota